 Integrate Microfrontends into OneCX

-The script toggle-mfes.sh integrates (activates) a locally running microfrontend into the OneCX environment, allowing it to interact with other microfrontends.
+The script toggle-mfes.sh integrates a locally running microfrontend into the OneCX environment, allowing it to interact with other microfrontends.
 This process is also reversible.

 - How it works